nat-n/poethepoet/README.rst

       help = "The port on which to expose the service" default = "8000"

-When using this form the *name* option is no longer applicable becuase the key for the argument within the args table is taken as the name.
+When using this form the *name* option is no longer applicable because the key for the argument within the args table is taken as the name.